-One widely known treatment method for substance abuse disorders is the 12-step program.
-While this method can be helpful in providing a strong social support system for those who suffer, there are new and improved methods for treatment with stronger, more scientifically proven links to recovery: non 12 step rehab programs.
+One widely known treatment method for substance abuse disorders is the 12-step programs.
+While this method can be helpful in providing a strong social support system for those who suffer from addictions to alcohol and drugs, there are new and improved methods for treatment of addictions with stronger, more scientifically proven links to recovery: Non-12-Step rehab programs.

-The 12-step support program was originally formed by the Alcoholic Anonymous Association in the 1930’s as a peer support group to help people recover from addiction disorders and is spiritual and religious in nature.
-The 12-step program assumption is that addiction is both progressive and incurable, with symptoms only alleviated through abstaination and undergoing a spiritual transformation.
-While research widely supports abstinence from the source of an addiction and support groups as supportive treatments, there are alternatives to the 12-step program that offer more clinically effective results.
+The 12-step support program was originally formed by the Alcoholic Anonymous Association in the 1930s as a peer support group to help people recover from addiction disorders and is spiritual and religious in nature.
+The 12-step program assumption is that addiction is both progressive and incurable, with symptoms only alleviated through abstention and undergoing a spiritual transformation.
+While research widely supports abstinence from the source of an addiction and support groups as a supportive therapy, there are alternatives to the 12-step program that offer more clinically effective results.

 According to the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA), a multidimensional and individualized treatment plan for addictive disorders makes for a more effective one.
-There are many aspects of substances abuse disorder (SUD) treatment, including counseling, inpatient or residential treatment, intensive outpatient treatment, hospitalization, medication — a combination of these services increases likelihood of recovery.
+There are many aspects of substance abuse disorder (SUD) treatment, including counseling, inpatient or residential rehabs, intensive outpatient rehabs, hospitalization, medication a combination of these services increases the likelihood of addiction recovery.

 “Though 12-Step fellowships are listed as recognized treatment, published literature by AA clearly states that those fellowships do not perform many of the important, synchronous support and care coordination described in SAMHSA’s overview of treatment and recovery support services,” an article in Social Work Today explains.
-Rather, non 12 step rehab programs offer individualized, tailored treatment with licensed medical professionals.
+Rather, Non-12-Step rehab programs offer individualized, tailored therapy with licensed medical professionals.

-According to the National Institute on Drug Abuse (NIDA), there are several findings that inform successful treatment.
-A non 12 step rehab program adheres to these principles, which include:
+According to the National Institute on Drug Abuse (NIDA), there are several findings that inform the successful approach to recovery.
+A Non-12-Step rehab program adheres to these principles, which include:

-- Addiction is treatable and affects the brain in systemic ways that influences behavior.
+- Addiction is treatable and affects the brain in systemic ways that influence behavior.
 Maladaptive behavior can be challenged and informed to better serve the client’s recovery.

 - Treatment is most effective when it is tailored to the individuals’ needs.